iechor/docs/content/compose/compose-file/05-services.md

 - `restart`: When set to `true` Compose restarts this service after it updates the dependency service.
   This applies to an explicit restart controlled by a Compose operation, and excludes automated restart by the container runtime after the container dies.
-Introduced in Docker Compose version [2.17.0](../release-notes.md#2170).
+Introduced in iEchor Compose version [2.17.0](../release-notes.md#2170).

 - `condition`: Sets the condition under which dependency is considered satisfied
   - `service_started`: An equivalent of the short syntax described above